ampleforth/cross-chain-ample/README.md

 ### Chain-Bridge XCAmpleController Gateway

-`ChainBrdigeXCAmpleControllerGateway.sol` is deployed on the 'other' chain.
+`ChainBridgeXCAmpleControllerGateway.sol` is deployed on the 'other' chain.
 It deals with validating data to and from the bridge.
 It acts as a pass-through contract between chain-bridge and the `XCAmpleController.sol` contract.

 ## Integration testing